The largest of the Ionian islands offers endless exploration.

 Time spent waiting to board will fly by when you choose to depart from Birmingham Airport.
 With our central location, brilliant facilities and top customer service, you won’t want to fly from anywhere else.

 Take advantage of the many services at Birmingham Airport by ensuring you arrive at least 2 hours before your flight to Kefalonia.
 If you’re keen to get through security as fast as possible, we recommend pre-booking access to our Express Lane – it’s designed to enable passengers to quickly pass through the security area.
 Once through, there’s no better way to kick start your holiday than with a lovely meal at the airport.
-We’ve got an array of bars, cafés, and restaurants – from All Bar One and Giraffe to Wetherspoon, so there will be a restaurant to suit everyone’s needs.
-If you’d prefer to grab something for the plane try M&S Food To Go, Wrapchic or Pret a Manger.
+We’ve got an array of bars, cafés, and restaurants – from Factory Bar and Kitchen and Giraffe to Wetherspoon, so there will be a restaurant to suit everyone’s needs.
+If you’d prefer to grab something for the plane try Wrapchic or Pret a Manger.

 To find out about our other services, head to our terminal facilities page.